-Why Punishment for Biting Doesn’t Work
+Why Kids Bite And Why Punishment Doesn't Work

 I met with a family recently with a 23-month-old (whom I'll call Aiden) who is biting.
 Naturally, the parents (Maritza and Oliver) are very concerned because other families are getting upset at their children being the victims of these bites.